JetBrains/teamcity-documentation/topics/configuring-vcs-post-commit-hooks-for-teamcity.md

 ## Setting up post-commit trigger on Perforce server

-Set up a `change-commit` trigger by adding one or several lines when [editing specification](https://www.perforce.com/perforce/r15.1/manuals/p4sag/chapter.scripting.html#scripting.trigger.table.fields) (the text below must be placed in one line, one line per a VCS Root):
+Set up a `change-commit` trigger by adding one or several lines when [editing specification](https://www.perforce.com/perforce/r15.1/manuals/p4sag/chapter.scripting.html#scripting.trigger.table.fields) (the text below must be placed in one line, one line per trigger):

 ```Shell